RNAS Culdrose (HMS Seahawk): Merlin

 The Merlin Depth Maintenance Facility (MDMF) performs depth maintenance on AW101 Merlin helicopters of the Royal Navy.
-MDMF is located at RNAS Culdrose, and is a partnership between the UK Ministry of Defence, AgustaWestland, Serco and Lockheed Martin.
+MDMF is located at RNAS Culdrose, and is a partnership between the UK Ministry of Defence and Leonardo Helicopters.

-For UK Merlin helicopters depth maintenance is centred on a 4-year cycle.
-MDMF is based upon a pulse line system, similar to a production line; each Merlin "pulses" through 9 phases in turn – removal of major components, inspection, structural repair, fault rectification (3 phases), rebuild, systems test and flight test.
+For UK Merlin helicopters depth maintenance is centred on a four year cycle.
+MDMF has a crew-based maintenance philosophy, in which each aircraft is assigned a crew which oversee all activities from induction to output.
+Each Merlin has a bespoke package of calendar and hourly tasks, emergent repairs and modifications as detailed in a Statement of Work (SoW).

 Naval Flying Standards Flight (Rotary Wing)

-All rotary wing (helicopter) pilots, observers and aircrewmen are assessed annually by NFSF(RW) examiners.
+All rotary wing (helicopter) pilots, observers and aircrewmen are assessed bi-annually by NFSF(RW) examiners.
 This covers all helicopter squadrons at RNAS Yeovilton as well as Culdrose.
 The assessment consists of a ground exam and a check flight, and may also occur if a squadron has referred them to NFSF(RW).

 Engineering Training Section

 The Engineering Training Section (ETS) at RNAS Culdrose is a unit of the Air Engineering Department that is dedicated to the instruction of Merlin Mk2, Mk3 and generic air engineering training.
 The primary task of the ETS is to train sufficient air engineering personnel to enable the front line to achieve operational capability.
 It comprises approximately 20 personnel including both service and civilian instructors and is headed by a lieutenant who is responsible to Commander of Air Engineering.